weiguangzhao/PBNet/README.md

     python train.py

-(2) Evaluation on the val set with the newest pretrained model
+(2) Evaluation on the val set with the newest pretrained model[(Drive)](https://drive.google.com/drive/folders/1f6nhK4-YjLbc3hTMND-8JsCbk7_Jt2pd?usp=drive_link).
+Download the pretrained model and put it in under the 'PBNet/pretrain'' directory.

 (mAP/AP50/AP25: 56.4/71.4/80.3[newest] > 54.3/70.5/78.9[paper reported])

-    python test_map
+    python eval_map.py

 ## Citation
 If you find this work useful in your research, please cite: